Skip to content

 • Create a .env file as follows:

-Use the ZeroDev RPC for Sepolia from the dashboard.
+Use the ZeroDev RPC on your project page from the dashboard.

 Set up a ZeroDev account using the 7702 helper functions: